-- (1) Blocks and associated fittings for hoisting/lowering the centreboard. - (2) A bushing round the pivot of the centreboard.
+- Blocks and associated fittings for hoisting/lowering the centreboard.
+(1) - A bushing round the pivot of the centreboard.
+It must be either fixed to the centerboard so that there is no relative movement between the two or, if circular in section, it should be concentric.